 It has taken me a little while to figure things out, but thanks to my epilepsy I have finally learned how to bloom where I am planted.
 I am finally living life with the full purpose of glorifying God by first rooting myself in his intended path for my life.
 I am blooming where I am planted instead of wilting on the wrong path.

 March 25, 2018 will officially mark nine years since my diagnosis, which means it has taken me almost nine years to actually get it all down on paper.
 This sounds like a crazy amount of time, but the truth is I wouldn’t change a single characteristic about the writing process because I can guarantee that my heart is poured out on to every single page.
 All 114 of them!

 My book is called Bloom Where You’re Planted.

 Thanks to Westbow Press, this “project” is now a published product and I am now a self-published author!
-So, if you would like to learn a little bit more about my journey and me please visit the appropriate link below!
+So, if you would like to learn a little bit more about me and my journey with Catamenial Epilepsy please visit the appropriate link below!